Guide for St. Augustine Grass: Yearly Maintenance Program

 Healthy Landscape

-After you have confirmed that the grass you have is St. Augustine, you can then move forward with inspection.
-During this phase, you will need to pinpoint the areas where St. Augustine grass is concentrated, if it is not mixed with other species of grass and what the conditions are.
-This will help you to determine where to focus your herbicide, fertilizer, and pre/post emergent treatment.
+After you have confirmed that the grass you have is St. Augustine, you can move forward with the inspection.
+During this phase, you will need to pinpoint the areas where St. Augustine grass is concentrated, whether it is mixed with other species of grass, and what the conditions are.
+This will help you determine where to focus your herbicide, fertilizer, and pre/post-emergent treatment.

 When to Inspect

-St. Augustine Grass is a warm-season grass so it will typically be the most active in the early spring to late summer.
-To get a jump start on your care program, we suggest determining the species of grass on your lawn at the beginning of spring.
+St. Augustine Grass is a warm-season grass, so it is typically the most active from early spring to late summer.
+To get a jump start on your care program, we suggest determining the grass species on your lawn at the beginning of spring.

 What to Look For

-If you have St. Augustine grass growing on your lawn, they are hard to miss because it will usually cover the entire area of your property.
-St. Augustine Grass likes to grow in moist or salt enriched soil (ideal for beach homes), and areas where the turf is not exposed to much foot traffic.
+If you have St. Augustine grass growing on your lawn, it is hard to miss because it will usually cover the entire area of your property.
+St. Augustine Grass likes to grow in moist or salt-enriched soil (ideal for beach homes) and areas where the turf is not exposed to much foot traffic.

 Treatment

-Before starting any type of treatment, make sure to wear the appropriate personal protective equipment (PPE) that will protect your eyes, mouths, face, hands, and feet.
+Before starting any treatment, wear the appropriate personal protective equipment (PPE) to protect your eyes, mouth, face, hands, and feet.

-Since St. Augustine grass is a warm-season grass it is best to begin in the early spring or summer when the grass is young, healthy, and out of dormancy.
-Application will take multiple steps so the earlier you begin the faster you can take charge of the appearance of your turf.
+Since St. Augustine grass is a warm-season grass, it is best to begin in the early spring or summer when the grass is young, healthy, and out of dormancy.
+The application will take multiple steps, so the earlier you begin, the faster you can take charge of the appearance of your turf.

 Step 1: Test the Soil in February